AnonymousDataSci/UD-ND-DSCI-Project-2/README.md

 # Disaster Response Pipeline Project

 ## Project Description
+This project will analyze disaster data from Figure Eight to build a model for an API that classifies disaster messages.

+A data set containing real messages that were sent during disaster events.
+The projects containsa machine learning pipeline to categorize these events so that you can send the messages that will be linked to an appropriate disaster relief agency.

+The project will include a web app where an emergency worker can input a new message and get classification results in several categories.
+The web app will also display visualizations of the data.

 This projects aims to built a model that classifies messages during a desaster.
 Examples are provided by figure8.
 There are different categories a disaster message can be part of.
-Goal is to train a model that can classify unseen messages in one or more of the catergories
+Goal is to train a model that can classify unseen messages in one or more of the catergories.

 ## File Structure
         disaster_response_pipeline